FAQ

 4.)
 Must complete a psilocybin facilitator training program

 5.)
-Must pass the state examination
+Must pass the state examination -

-• No, this program is fully online.
+No, this program is fully online.
 You will need a computer and a stable internet connection to be able to participate fully in instruction.

-• Since the CO licensed system is brand new, there are some limitations to how practicum can be run (i.e. no licensed facilitators in CO yet, no licensed healing centers, no tested and available mushroom product).
+Since the CO licensed system is brand new, there are some limitations to how practicum can be run (i.e. no licensed facilitators in CO yet, no licensed healing centers, no tested and available mushroom product).
 However, for at least the first year CO regulators have given us two pathways to satisfay practicum requirements: In-Person and Alternative

-Usually a four day intensive toward the end of any cohort schedule (though sometimes as a pair of weekends depending on space availability), APL has created a series of in-person activities to train you and give you the opportunity to practice real-world faciliation skills like patient intakes and preparation, de-escalation skills practice and situational challenges, and train the ability to recognize deficiencies in practice.
+Because OR created their system a couple years ago, systems exist in OR to run high-quality practicum training.
+APL has developed a well-organized and effective training program that we are bringing to Colorado.
+In collaboration with the Center Origin in Denver, APL will deliver in-person practicum training using the tools and methods we developed in Oregon.Usually a four-day intensive toward the end of any cohort schedule (though sometimes as a pair of weekends depending on space availability), APL has created a series of in-person activities to train you and give you the opportunity to practice real-world faciliation skills like patient intakes and preparation, de-escalation skills practice and situational challenges, and train the ability to recognize deficiencies in practice.
 These training opportunities are coupled with activities to help train non-drug induced changes in consciousness like meditation and breath-work.

 For real-world practice, APL partners with high-quality facilitators and identifies clients ammenable to having student observers to create opportunites for small groups of students to see facilitation in action.
 This training method give students the potential to see the client(s) through the whole facilitation experience, start-to-finish.
 That way students can observe and ultimately discuss and debrief the process.
 It is not always possible to secure a willing lay-person client because of the personal nature of journeys.
-So, APL practicums utilize real clients with real facilitation whenever possible, but will always provide the training and skills to practicum students regardless of whether a live client is available or not.
+APL practicums utilize real clients with real facilitation whenever possible, but will always provide the training and skills to practicum students regardless of whether a live client is available or not.

 Alternative

-Consequently, we want to create the opportunity for Colorado students who are unable to attend practicum in Portland to still complete their practicum hours using the CO alternative practicum rules (3.3.E).
-To that end, students will be able to engage in a variety of activies ranging from meditation to breathwork to taichi to watching recorded sessions to meet their hours requirement and not have to travel to Portland.
+While APL has had great success implementing the above type of practicum in Oregon and are now bringing it to Denver, we recognize that some Colorado students may not be able to travel easily or have previous experience that has trained them on best practices working with clients.Consequently, we want to create the opportunity for Colorado students who are unable to attend in-person practicum to still complete their practicum hours using the CO alternative practicum rules (3.3.E).
+To that end, students will be able to engage in a variety of activies ranging from meditation to breathwork to taichi to watching recorded sessions to meet their hours requirement and not have to travel.

 Please see the CO practicum page for the specific details of how alternative practicum is structured.

-• The Department of Regulatory Agencies (DORA) department tasked with implementing the rule making and regulatory process for the emerging Natural Medicine system in Colorado.
+The Department of Regulatory Agencies (DORA) department tasked with implementing the rule making and regulatory process for the emerging Natural Medicine system in Colorado.
 DORA is responsible for approving curricula for educational programs and for granting licenses for facilitators.
 The CO Department of Revenue (DOR) will oversee the licenseing of Healing Centers and growers.

 Approval from DORA is required for psilocybin training programs to grant certificates that allow graduates to be eligible for licensure.
 To ensure that you will meet license requirements after completing a training program, you should verify that any training program you are considering is approved by DORA.